TL;DR

 A Voice AI receptionist from Tedca runs $300-$800/month depending on call volume and customization.
 Compare that to:

-The AI is the only option that answers 24/7, books appointments, sends confirmations, and gets smarter over time as it learns the practice's patterns.
+The AI is the only option that answers 24/7, books appointments, sends confirmations, and gets better over time as it learns the practice's patterns.

 Frequently Asked Questions